Nightmarius/tablut-bot/README.md

 - Your bot will have to follow the API contracts defined in https://challenge.zuehlke.com/swagger-ui/index.html
   - You can ignore the admin controller section.
 This is only used during the event to organize the tournament

+## FAQ

+### How long does a game last?
+Each bot gets a thinking time of two minutes per game.
+If you use more, you will loose the game.
+If the game lasts for more than 200 moves it will be declared a draw.

+### Am I allowed to use external tools/applications?
+Yes, we encourage you to be creative.
+Just follow the rules of the game and don't abuse the endpoints.

+### Will I have to bring my machine to the event?
+Yes, please bring a laptop where you can run the code.
+You don't need to send us your code beforehand.

+### What kind of tournament mode are we playing?
+This will be announced at the event.
+Expect to play any and every opponent possible.